 Norway is one of the original six donors to Gavi and has steadily increased its strong long-term political and financial support.
 Norway’s support to Gavi is advocated at the highest level and is anchored in a strong cross-party political understanding of the value of investing in immunisation.
 Norway has taken a very active role in Gavi and was the co-host, with the USA, of a meeting in New York in October 2010 which opened for the first Gavi pledging conference.
-Norway is represented on the Gavi Board in the Board Constituency also comprising Denmark, Netherlands and Sweden, and currently holds the Board Member seat for the constituency.
+Norway is represented on the Gavi Board in the Board Constituency also comprising The Netherlands and Sweden, and currently holds the Board Member seat for the constituency.

 Norway contributes to the Vaccine Alliance through three funding channels (Direct, IFFIm and AMC).
 Since 2001, Norway has contributed USD 1.14 billion to Gavi in direct contributions, USD 256 million through IFFIm, and USD 50 million to AMC.
 Norwegian private sector companies, such as DNB and Statoil, as well as private individuals have also provided funding to Gavi.

 At the pledging conference in London in 2011, the Norwegian Prime Minister committed USD 575 million in direct funding for the period 2011-2015, in addition to the existing agreements of USD 50 million to AMC, and USD 220 million (2011-2020) to IFFIm.
 In Berlin 2015, the Prime Minister announced a 50% increase in the Norwegian direct support to Gavi for the period 2016-2020, bringing the future Norwegian contribution up to NOK 6.25 billion.

 Additionally, in 2014 Norway committed NOK 1.14 billion (USD 155 million) for the period 2014-2019 to support the Vaccine Alliance’s effort to complement GPEI’s work, strengthening routine immunisation and introducing inactivated polio vaccine (IPV) in Gavi-supported countries.

 Contributions and pledges in total: